T

 beach

-One of the few green sand beaches in the world, its unique color comes from olivine crystals.
-Access requires a hike or a 4WD shuttle.
+One of only four green sand beaches in the world, its color comes from olivine crystals eroded from the surrounding cinder cone.
+Access is via a challenging hike or local shuttle service.

-• The hike is approximately 2.5 miles each way.
+• The hike is about 2.5 miles each way and can be strenuous.

 ~60 min